Redefining non-IID Data in Federated Learning for Computer Vision Tasks: Migrating from Labels to Embeddings for Task-Specific Data Distributions: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we have demonstrated that inducing data heterogeneity in FL via a label/class-based approach alone fails to fully encapsulate the real-world data heterogeneity encountered in computer vision tasks beyond classification.
-We reveal that existing approaches often overestimate FL performance by relying solely on this notion, thereby exposing a critical gap in the literature.
-To address this limitation, we leveraged pre-trained deep neural networks to extract task-specific data embeddings and proposed a new perspective on data heterogeneity in FL: \textit{embedding-based data heterogeneity}.
-By clustering data points based on their embeddings and distributing them among clients using the Dirichlet distribution, we introduce a more nuanced and realistic formulation of data heterogeneity in FL, particularly for non-classification vision tasks.
+In this paper, we demonstrated that inducing data heterogeneity in FL via a label/class-based approach alone fails to fully encapsulate the data heterogeneity encountered in computer vision tasks beyond classification.
+To address this limitation, we extracted task-specific data embeddings and proposed a new perspective on data heterogeneity in FL: \textit{embedding-based data heterogeneity}.
+By clustering data points based on their embeddings and distributing them among clients using the Dirichlet distribution, we introduce a more nuanced formulation of data heterogeneity in FL, particularly for non-classification vision tasks.
 Our experiments validated the impact of this revised framework, providing new benchmark performance measures and offering various nuanced insights.
 Beyond these contributions, we highlighted several open research directions, paving the way for future advancements in FL under this revised notion of data heterogeneity.

-Further, it is worth mentioning that while this work introduces a task-aware embedding-based emulation of data heterogeneity, an interesting avenue for future research is the exploration of alternative embedding generators, such as self-supervised models (e.g., DINO~\cite{caron2021emerging}, SimCLR~\cite{chen2020simple}).
-Along the same line, investigating how various embedding generators influence data heterogeneity modeling and FL robustness remains an important direction for future work.
-Further, although our embedding extraction is performed centrally for benchmarking, consistent with standard Dirichlet-based emulation, future work may incorporate secure aggregation protocols~\cite{bonawitz2017practical} to enable clients to compute embeddings locally and share only aggregated or privatized statistics to the server to obtain global knowledge about data heterogeneity across the clients.
-Finally, while our current study treats the vision tasks as a flat collection, future extensions of our benchmark could incorporate hierarchical structure and uncertainty-aware evaluation, inspired by work on hierarchical modeling and performance reporting~\cite{barkan2023forecasting}.
+Further, it is worth mentioning that although our embedding extraction is performed centrally for benchmarking, consistent with standard Dirichlet-based emulation, future work may incorporate secure aggregation protocols~\cite{bonawitz2017practical} to enable clients to compute embeddings locally and share only aggregated or privatized statistics to the server to obtain global knowledge about data heterogeneity across the clients.
+Finally, while our current study treats the vision tasks as a flat collection, future extensions of our benchmark could incorporate hierarchical structure and uncertainty-aware evaluation, inspired by~\cite{barkan2023forecasting}.
 For example, related tasks (e.g., depth, surface normals, and reshading) could be grouped into higher-level families, allowing data heterogeneity trends to be analyzed not only per task but also at the level of task families.